 Setting up a PDQ terminal is easy.
-For example with a mobile PDQ machine once you get your terminal through the post you are giving a merchant ID number.
-The PDQ Terminal will also come with a power cable and power supply.
-Before installing the PDQ card terminal you must use the power supply to charge the device.
+For example with a mobile machine once you get your terminal through the post you are giving a merchant ID number.
+The credit card terminal will also come with a power cable and power supply.
+Before installing the card terminal you must use the power supply to charge the device.
 Once fully charged you are prompted to input your unique merchant ID number into the terminal.
 When entered the terminal will automatically begin to download the latest software the card machine requires to work.
 Once the updated you will need to set up a unique 4 digit pin pass-code that you will use to authorise certain functions such as refunds.
-Once this is complete your PDQ machine will display a ready status and is ready to use.
+Once this is complete your machine will display a ready status and is ready to use.

-For portable, desktop and WiFi PDQ terminals the process is similar.
+For portable, desktop and WiFi card terminals the process is similar.
 However, futher steps such as connecting to your WiFi, local network (enternet cable) or telephone line may be required.

 There are three types of card terminals/ PDQ machines: portable, countertop and mobile.
 Watch the video below for a quick 45 seconds explanation.

 The mobile chip and pin card machine is ideal for tradesman, delivery businesses, pop up store owners and anyone business that needs to take payments on the road.
 Mobile card machines are fast, secure and provide businesses with a flexible ways to accept card payments.
 They allow businesses to accept payments anywhere with 3G coverage or WiFi.